Academic Affairs and Integrated Learning

 INTERNAL FUNDING OPPORTUNITIES

 Proposal submissions for the following internal grants are available online with your SRU network login: https://secure.sru.edu/forms/GrantTracker/Home

-NOTE TO APPLICANTS: The online proposal submission form ("Grant Tracker") includes a budget table and a page requesting signatures at the end of the data entry process.
-Original, printed signatures are not required; digital signatures and/or email approvals are acceptable.
+NOTE TO APPLICANTS: The online proposal submission form ("Grant Tracker") includes a budget table and a signature page at the end of the data entry process.
+Original, printed signatures are welcome but not required; digital signatures and/or email approvals are also acceptable.

 - Student Research, Scholarship, and Creative Activities Grants:

 - Proposals for the Student Research, Scholarship, and Creative Activities Grant Program are invited twice per year, in fall and spring.
 Undergraduate and graduate students in any major or program at SRU may apply for up to $1,000 in funds to support independent research or a scholarly project to be conducted in collaboration with a faculty or staff member.
 Research is defined in a broad context to include any scholarly, creative, entrepreneurial, or civic activity and is not limited to the traditional concept of laboratory studies in the sciences.
-The deadline to apply for spring is Monday, March 1, 2021.
+The deadline to apply is October 1 for fall and March 1 for spring.
 The Request for Proposals (RFP) with specific information about the grant and the application process is available here.
 For current grantees: Final Reports are due from the Student Researcher and Collaborating Faculty/Staff Member within 30 days of completion.

 - Summer Collaborative Research Experience (SCORE) Grants:

-- We are now accepting proposals for the 2021 Summer Collaborative Research Experience (SCORE).
+- The call for proposals for the 2021 Summer Collaborative Research Experience (SCORE) has now closed.
 The program, open to faculty members in all disciplines, is designed to introduce undergraduate students to the world of academic research.
 Proposals for the program are sought each February.
-The deadline to submit a proposal has been extended to Monday, March 8, 2021 by 5:00 pm.
+The deadline to submit a 2021 proposal was Monday, March 8.
 The Request for Proposals (RFP) with specific information on preparing the proposal and submission instructions is available here.
 For current grantees: Final Reports are due from the Project Director and Student Researcher within 30 days of completion.

 - Norton Undergraduate Research Scholarship Program: